We earn a commission for products purchased through some links in this article.

 Learn how to make cake pops with this basic cake pops recipe from baking queen Molly Bakes.
 Cake pops are a baking trend that is just not going away and if you've avoided making them because you think they're too hard, think again!

 Our step-by-step picture guide shows you just how easy it is to make perfect cake pops at home.
 Perfect for parties, weddings or afternoon tea, cake pops are fun to eat and easy to decorate and adapt to suit the occasion.

 You can either make the cake and buttercream from scratch or use slightly stale or shop-bought cake to make cake pops – they’re a great way to use up any leftover cake that might be past its best.

-Once you have mastered the basic recipe, you can adapt the flavours, colours and the designs – the world’s your cake pop oyster!
+Once you have mastered how to make cake pops, you can adapt the flavours, colours and the designs – the world’s your cake pop oyster!
 Some people choose to decorate their cake pops just with thick icing or chocolate, but you can make yours exciting by adding sprinkles, piped icing, or edible stickers – whatever you decide!

 Takes: Around 1 hour if making the cake from scratch

 - 150g unrefined caster sugar

 - 2 free range eggs, at room temperature